zulaikhaaaaa/OSProject/README.md

 ***Questions:***

 1. What is the output of step 5 above, explain the error? ***(1 mark)*** __The error was Error connecting to MySQL: Error: getaddrinfo ENOTFOUND mysql-container at GetAddrInfoReqWrap.onlookup [as oncomplete] (dns.js:71:26), which means the Node.js container could not find the MySQL container.
 This happened because they were in separate networks and couldn't communicate.__.
 2. Show the instruction needed to make this work. ***(1 mark)*** __Add this command: docker network connect mysqlnet nodejs-container --This allowed the two containers to communicate.
-Next, check whether it is connected or not__.
+Next, check whether it is connected or not by running curl http://localhost:3000/random --It will display json format of the data in mytable__.